Druid Hills High School

 Druid Hills High School is a high school operated by the DeKalb County School District.
 It is located at 1798 Haygood Drive, in the Druid Hills CDP in unincorporated DeKalb County, Georgia, United States.
-It serves the Druid Hills CDP, the North Druid Hills CDP, and the North Decatur CDP.
+It serves the Druid Hills CDP and portions of the North Decatur and North Druid Hills CDPs.

 School characteristics

 Academics

 Several levels of academics are offered at Druid Hills.
 From least to greatest difficulty, the course types available are online/DOLA, general, accelerated/honors/gifted, Advanced Placement, and International Baccalaureate classes.
 Dual enrollment options are also offered.
 All classes are in accordance with Georgia Performance Standards and students must take state-administered End of Course Tests (EOCTs), unless otherwise exempt.
 Graduates often enroll as first-year undergraduate students at the University of Georgia, Georgia Institute of Technology, and Georgia State University.

 Druid Hills has had IB accreditation since 2004 as an IB World School, however, AP classes generally are more populated than their IB counterparts.
 Roughly 10% of the student body enrolls in the IB Diploma Programme, often with less than 50 IB students per grade.